Cutlerville community, family remember Michael Merriman

 “There are homeless people on the streets and they’re still people, and they still need love just like anyone else," she said.

-Several Cutlerville business owners told FOX 17 they organized Wednesday and will be paying for Merriman’s funeral services and give their condolences to his loved ones and family:
+Several Cutlerville business owners told FOX 17 they organized Wednesday and will be paying for Merriman's funeral services.
+They give their condolences to his loved ones and family:

 - Extreme Graffix and the Sterk family